-Do you look like your expecting a baby after a meal?
+Do you look like you’re expecting a baby after a meal?

 Is your belly distended by evening?

-It’s normal to feel full after a big meal but if you feel like someone blew you up with an air compressor after your meals you may be dealing with small intestinal bacterial overgrowth, or SIBO.
-Feeling overly bloated and fatigued after a meal could be a sign your feeding the bad bacteria in your gut.
+It’s normal to feel full after a big meal but if you feel like someone blew you up with an air compressor after your meals you may be dealing with small intestinal bacterial overgrowth or SIBO.
+Having belly bloating and fatigued after a meal could be a sign your feeding the bad bacteria in your gut.
 Certain carbohydrates we consume are food for the bad bacteria, causing excess gas to be produced.
-This gas which can be either hydrogen or methane depending on the bacteria, can cause severe diarrhea or constipation, cramping, anxiety, brain fog and over all IBS symptoms.
+This gas which can be either hydrogen or methane depending on the bacteria can cause severe diarrhea or constipation, cramping, anxiety, brain fog and overall IBS symptoms.

 Here are some main signs of Small Intestinal Bacterial Overgrowth:

 - Heart Burn